fluximus-prime/openapi-to-postman-action/README.md

 In order to use this library you first need to [generate a Postman API token](https://www.postman.com/) and [add it as a secret to your repo](https://docs.github.com/en/actions/reference/encrypted-secrets)

-Afterwards you need to find the ID of the collection that you want to sync to.
+Afterwards you need to find the UID of the Collection that you want to sync to.
 You can get this info executing the folowing curl:

 ```
 curl --location \